betoth2001/afgd5-meetings/README.md

 The events recur with weekly frequency.
 Changes to a post are used to update future occurences without changing the id, while creating a past recurring event with the old information.
 This should mimic the functionality of selecting "Following events" in Google calendar when editing a recurring event.

 ## Requested Features
-- [ ] Avoid attempting to create recurring event that would contain no instances if new\_start - old\_start less than 1 week and does not contain day of week
+- [ ] Avoid attempting to create recurring event that would contain no instances if new\_start - old\_start is less than 1 week and does not contain day of week
-- [*] Handle error codes returned by google services
+- [x] Handle error codes returned by google services